1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 The other version is generated using Swagger and is available at https://api.dkplus.is/swagger/ui/index.

 Either version documents certain endpoints at different states.
 Some features are missing and some of the specifics described seem to be documented ahead of time and don't actually exsist (as they may only be working internally, with the public version trailing behind).

-This means that it is difficult to write mockups or
+There are also spelling errors and other discrepencies in some JSON properties that are not reflected in the documentation.

 #### Caveats